Welcome

 Where to Go from Here

-• Read a published narrative to see these techniques in action.
-Two good ones to start with are _posts/2025-08-09-guelder-rose.md (rich use of flyto and zoomto) and _posts/2024-07-11-soybean.md (multiple maps and embedded archival pages).
+• Read published narratives to see these techniques in action.
+In the plant-humanities/sandbox repository, open _posts/2025-08-09-guelder-rose.md (rich use of flyto and zoomto) and _posts/2024-07-11-soybean.md (multiple maps and embedded archival pages).
+To read the raw source of either file, open it in GitHub and click Raw.

 • Browse the Admin docs on the live site for deeper reference on each viewer.